Offered September through May!

 WisCorps & Myrick Park Center are following current CDC guidelines.
-Face coverings are required indoors.
+Face coverings are currently optional.
 Teachers or children must stay home if they are not feeling well or must be picked up immediately if not feeling well throughout the day.
 Teachers will teach and reinforce good hygiene practices and hand washing.
 Close contact will be minimized and cleaning protocols are in place.

 Who will be supervising campers?